 In November 2016 M. Hoppe recieved an award on 10.000 SEK from the Bengt Axelsson culture foundation with the motivation "For her art to transform Värmland into beautiful music".
 The beneficiaries are chosen by the association Värmlandslitteratur.

-Micaela Hoppe works right now in a major project together with the violinist /composer Lars Audun Hadland, where Dante The Divine Comedy will be set into music.
+During 2016 and 2019 she has been working on a major project together with the composer /violinist Lars Audun Hadland, where Dante The Divine Comedy has been set into music.